 Tip: You may want to consider bringing bug spray with you.
 Some years, the mosquitos have been really bad, and other years, they were barely noticeable.
 But if bugs tend to like you, bug spray is probably a good idea.

-Race Point Beach is located in the Cape Cod National Seashore, and offers one of the best sunsets in the area.
+Race Point Beach is located in the Cape Cod National Seashore in Provincetown, and offers one of the best sunsets in the area.
 If you arrive after 4:30p, you won’t need to pay to park, and you can also combine this visit with the Old Life Saving Station, which is right by the parking area for the beach.

 Race Point is also one of the dog-friendly beaches on the Cape (dogs are permitted outside of lifeguarded areas in-season), so if there are no restrictions, you may be able to bring your pup along with you!
 Seals can often be spotted swimming along the shoreline here, so be sure to bring a zoom lens or binoculars if you want to see them up close.

-Tip: During shore bird nesting season, the Cape Cod National Park Service will prohibit dogs from visiting any dog-friendly area, so be sure to visit the National Park Service website for the most up-to-date information.
+Tip: During shore bird nesting season in spring and summer, the Cape Cod National Park Service will prohibit dogs from visiting any dog-friendly area, so be sure to visit the National Park Service website for the most up-to-date information.
 They post regularly with any updates.
-If Race Point is off-limits to dogs because of nesting season, we sometimes have luck at the nearby Herring Cove Beach, which also offers a great sunset over the water.
+If Race Point is off-limits to dogs because of nesting season, we sometimes have luck at the nearby Herring Cove Beach.

 5. Get Homemade Ice Cream